 We promote attitudes of respect, cooperation, and the understanding that every child’s differences make them unique and special.
 We support each child's social/emotional, cognitive and biophysical development through energetic play, dynamic interpersonal interactions, and enrichment offerings, with our overarching goals to foster curiosity, social skills, self-help skills, self-confidence, and a love for reading and learning.

 BEST PRACTICES: NAEYC ACCREDITATION

 Over the recent decade, education experts have determined many school-readiness factors in children, which validate our philosophy.
-Most recently, the State of California delayed the entry age of kindergarten by three months; the Pre-K class now with older children, has been split into two formal classrooms, the Pre-K class, for those children who are 4 on or before September 1st, and an Early Pre-K classroom, "Woodpeckers", for older 3's and young 4's.
-The curriculum for the Pre-K class has become more robust in the areas of math and science, and both the Woodpeckers class and the Pre-K are aligned with the California Department of Education's developmental goals and recommendations for kindergarten readiness.
+The curriculum for the Eagles Pre-K class is more robust in the areas of math and science, and both the Woodpeckers class as a preliminary step toward PreK, and the Eagles Pre-K are aligned with the California Department of Education's developmental goals and recommendations for kindergarten readiness.

 We are licensed through the California Department of Social Services for children between the ages of 2 months and 5 3/4 years old - or 5 years 9 months.
 (Licenses #410509027 and 410519042).